 We tried the workouts on YouTube, read hundreds of reviews, downloaded the HASFit app, and reviewed dozens of medical journals on the benefits of exercise.
 Check out our bottom line on this online exercise platform.

 HASFit, or Heart and Soul Fitness, produces free full-length workout videos for every fitness level.
 They offer over 100 million free workouts that are available on YouTube and HASFit.com.
-Users can search for a workout that fits their individual needs.
+Users can search for an activity that fits their individual needs.
 Titles include Abs, HASFit for seniors, Beginner, Cardio, and Warm-Up.
-Some exercise routines require dumbbells, but most can be done with no extra equipment.
+Some exercise routines require dumbbells, but most are done with no extra equipment.

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.

 = Initial product cost is less than $5

 = Initial product cost is between $6 and $50